 Paternity Attorney in Tampa

 In Florida, children conceived or born during marriage are presumed to be the children of the husband and the wife, and all parental rights and obligations belong to the husband and wife.
-However, a child born to a mother and father who are not married is not automatically presumed to be the unmarried father's child, and all parental rights and obligations, including the right to custody or visitation and the obligation to support the child, do not automatically belong to the unmarried father.
+However, paternity is not automatically established when a child is born to an unmarried couple.

 The purpose of a paternity case in Florida is to determine the natural and legal father of a minor child and to award parental rights.
 The determination of paternity is extremely important since the court cannot issue an order against the father unless paternity is established.